vik2982/spring-cloud-kubernetes/readme.md

 ## Getting Started
-Prerequisite - Knowledge of spring boot, docker and kubernetes The services can deployed on a local Kubernetes single-node cluster (I have tested on docker desktop on mac and GKE).
+Prerequisite - Knowledge of spring boot, docker and kubernetes.
+The services can deployed on a local Kubernetes single-node cluster (I have tested on docker desktop on mac and GKE).

 ## Before you start